TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          **strict** - The system will report an error if the requested translation does not exist.
-Basically this means that all pages with gray background in the Web>Info / Localization overview module will fail (they would otherwise fall back to default language in one or another way)
+Basically this means that all pages with gray background in the Web > Info / Localization overview module will fail (they would otherwise fall back to default language in one or another way)

          **ignore** - The system will stay with the selected language even if the page is not translated and there's no content available in this language, so you can handle that situation on your own then.

-   Default

 .. container:: table-row